Breast and nipple shape

 The breasts are often bigger and heavier during the first six weeks of breastfeeding.
 Whether or not you choose to wear a bra depends on your comfort.
 Nursing bras are usually more practical than regular bras, but you don’t have to wear one.
 Regardless of what you choose, your bra should be comfortable and large enough to avoid squeezing your breasts.
 Don’t hesitate to sleep barebreasted if you feel comfortable doing so.

 If you use nursing pads, choose cotton or disposable ones without a plastic lining and be sure to change them often.

 A daily shower or bath is all you need to keep your breasts clean.
 Creams, ointments and other products are not necessary.
-You don’t need to wash your breasts each time you nurse; this may irritate them.
-However, washing your hands with soap and water before nursing is the best way to prevent infections.
+Washing your hands with soap and water before nursing is the best way to prevent infections.

 Having your milk “come in” is a normal phase of milk production.
 It generally happens between the second and fifth days after delivery.
 Your breasts become warmer, the appearance of the milk changes and production increases rapidly.
 Most women also find that their breasts become larger.

 Some women experience no discomfort when their milk comes in.
 But for most women it can be uncomfortable, especially if their breasts become engorged and firm to the touch.
 To ease the discomfort, which generally lasts from 24 to 48 hours, thorough and frequent feedings (8 times or more during a 24-hour period) are recommended at regular intervals, both day and night.